hachyderm/community/README.md

 # Moderation

 Our moderators are not the fediverse police.
+Your presence on Hachyderm should not become a burden to our moderators.
+We expect all community members to make our moderators jobs easier.

 We expect everyone to understand that our moderators are volunteers who work tirelessly around the clock to keep deliberate bad-actors away from our community.